Twice as Nice - The Double Cleansing Routine

 Despite what their name might imply, face oils won’t leave your face oily and will not make your skin break out.
 Plant Oils are packed with good-for-you ingredients such as polyphenols, fatty acids, and antioxidants, to help reduce inflammation and give skin a dewy glow.
 Whether you are looking to eliminate redness, stop irritation from acne or rosacea, plump skin, or simply moisturize – go for the oil!

 How to Get Rid of Those Dark Spots

 Nov 19, 2020

-We at Laughing tree Organics believe taking the natural approach over synthetic is the best way to treat skin of any of its conditions.
+We at Renu Naturals believe taking the natural approach over synthetic is the best way to treat skin of any of its conditions.
 This article will go in depth into what causes dark spots, how you can prevent them and what products to use from our lineup to help remove and eliminate dark spots for good.